giacomolemoli/starter-hugo-academic/content/publication/ethnic-media-repression-and-the-mobilization-of-national-identity/index.md

 ---
-title: Ethnic Media, Repression, and the Mobilization of National Identity
+title: Ethnic Media, Repression, and the Mobilization of Ethnic Identity
 publication_types:
   - "3"
 authors: